mmatyas/pegasus-docs/docs/themes/overview.md

 ![program structure](img/structure.png)

 Themes in Pegasus define the look and feel of the whole "content area".
-You can use same style for all platforms and games, or you can decide to change the UI dynamically (eg. based on the selected platform or the current time).
+You can use same style for all platforms and games, or you can decide to change the UI dynamically (eg. based on the selected platform or even the current time).

 ## QML